Come Volunteer with Us!

 Childhood Involvement

-Commitment Level Needed: Sign up week by week.
+Commitment Level Needed: Sign up week-by-week on MyUMW.

 Stafford Junction: Brain Builders

 Stafford Junction is seeking volunteers to help with their Brain Builders program.
-Brain Builders is an after school program designed to aid in homework and with a focus on with fostering intellectual achievement by giving kids the tools they need to succeed in school.
-Stafford Junction offers virtual tutoring with elementary schools.
+Brain Builders is an after-school program designed to aid in homework and with a focus on with fostering intellectual achievement by giving kids the tools they need to succeed in school.
+Stafford Junction offers mentoring and tutoring programs with elementary schools.

 The Environment